-Scott C. Wylie Chairman, Chief Executive Officer, and President of First Western Financial, Inc.
+Scott C. Wylie Chairman, Chief Executive Officer, and President of First Western Financial, Inc. [This page intentionally left blank]

 Important Notice Regarding the Availability of Proxy Materials for the 2024 Annual Meeting of Shareholders to Be Held on June 5, 2024: Our proxy statement and 2023 Annual Report are available at www.proxyvote.com.